scottyviscosity/the-harsh-north/factions.md

 > _The descriptions below are summaries of what is available in Chapter 5 (p.91-113) of the [Norsca Campaign Setting](https://drive.google.com/file/d/1-FAMZA2lqEmKI3TSAQgg8RCXqHaltvPZ/view?usp=sharing).
 For even more detail, check out that chapter._

-## Southern Tribes
+## Southern Clans
-The southern tribes are somewhat milder than their savage brethren to the north.
-While these barbarians raid and plunder like all the rest, it is from these tribes that new efforts for peaceful communications originate.
-The southern tribes include the Baernsonlings, Bjornlings, Skaelings, and the Sarls.
+The southern clans are somewhat milder than their savage brethren to the north.
+While these barbarians raid and plunder like all the rest, it is from these clans that new efforts for peaceful communications originate.
+The southern clans include the Baernsonlings, Bjornlings, Skaelings, and the Sarls.

-The southern tribes live in the following ancient norse-named areas:
+The southern clans live in the following ancient norse-named areas:
 - **Taaketskog (_Fogforest_)**, includes the lands of Bjornlings and Skaelings.
 Taaketskog is the area situated in the southwestern part of Norsca and is mostly forest hills and mountains.
 It ends roughly along the River Halkild, but is mostly considered Bjornling lands.
 - **Soerligslette (_Southernplain_)**, includes the lands of Skaelings and Sarls.
 Soerligslette lies on the southern coast of Norsca on the shores of Sea of Claws.
 It has large valleys with dark forests and long rivers.
 It ends in the Trollheim Mountains in the middle of Sarl lands.
 Soerligslette is generally considered Skaeling lands.
 - **Fjellsende (_Mountainsend_)**, includes the lands of Sarls and Baernsonlings.
 It is the northern part of Troll Country; the mountain regions beyond River Groene (River Dypvann) and the mountain regions of The Goromadny Mountains.
 Usually Sarls and Baernsonlings are considered to be Fjellsende people, but Aesling lands have also expanded through The Shadow Pass along the River Groene (River Dypvann).
 The middle of Fjellsende (Troll Country) is actually controlled by Kislev.